Aluminum Tubing Aluminum Tubing

 For Custom Fabricators: Why Raw Aluminum Tubing Matters

-Professionals who build their own SEG frames, retail displays, or structural components understand the importance of sourcing the right raw materials.
-Testrite Aluminum supplies bulk raw aluminum tubing, intended for companies that fabricate in-house using their own cutting, mitering, and assembly tools.
+Professionals who build their own telescopic poles, displays, extendable poles, retail display presentations, and stretch fabric frame builders understand the importance of sourcing the right raw materials.
+Testrite Aluminum supplies bulk aluminum tubing, intended for companies that fabricate in-house using their own cutting and assembly tools.
+We offer a full line of aluminum tubing including, round, square, and oval aluminum tubes to suite a wide range of applications.

 This approach gives you full control over dimensions, finishes, and fit.
-If you're working with round tubing for telescopic structures or using heavy-wall tubing for CNC machining, raw aluminum provides flexibility and compatibility with custom processes.
+If you're working with round tubing for telescopic structures or need heavy-wall aluminum tubing for CNC machining, raw aluminum provides flexibility and compatibility with custom processes.

-For those seeking fully fabricated frames that require only final assembly, Testrite Visual is the better fit.
+For those seeking a manufacturer for custom components in volume, Testrite OEM is the better fit.
 But if you’re cutting and assembling your own builds, TestriteAluminum.com is tailored to your needs.

-None of our tubing or extrusions is pre-cut, pre-drilled, or shipped with hardware.
-They are made for professional fabricators.
+None of our tubing or extrusions is pre-cut, pre-drilled, nor includes hardware.
+Lengths are sold as is for professional fabricators.
 To work safely and efficiently, we recommend using appropriate saws and blades designed for non-ferrous metals, as well as wearing proper personal protective equipment.

 What Is Aluminum Tubing?

-Aluminum tubing is a hollow, cylindrical, or square extrusion made from aluminum alloys, designed for structural, display, and functional applications.
+Aluminum tubing is a hollow, cylindrical, oval, or square extrusion made from aluminum alloys, designed for light structural, display, or functional applications.
 It's widely used across industries where a balance of strength, weight, corrosion resistance, and machinability is essential.

 Unlike finished products, the tubing available through TestriteAluminum.com is raw material.
-It’s provided in full lengths, with no pre-cutting, pre-drilling, or hardware included.
+It’s provided in full lengths or cut to length, with no pre-drilling or hardware included.
 This allows professional fabricators to integrate it seamlessly into custom builds using their own tooling and production standards.
+Buy exactly what you need and nothing you don't.

-Testrite offers a variety of sizes and wall thicknesses to support everything from light-duty framing to heavy-load structural assemblies.
+Testrite offers a variety of sizes and wall thicknesses to support everything from light-duty framing to heavier-load assemblies.
 For example, fabricators who require telescopic compatibility often choose our 1" OD x.038" Wall Round Aluminum Tubing, which provides an ideal fit for nested designs.

 Similarly, when strength and wall integrity are priorities, the 1-1/2" OD x.058" Wall Drawn Round Aluminum Tubing offers enhanced rigidity, making it suitable for industrial or CNC-machined components.

-Aluminum tubing differs from aluminum pipes in that tubing is typically defined by its outer dimensions and used for structural purposes.
+Aluminum tubing differs from aluminum pipes in that tubing is typically defined by its outer dimensions and used for lightweight display structures.
 In contrast, pipes are often used for fluid transfer and are measured by their internal diameter.
 That distinction becomes important when choosing the right material for custom fabrication.

 What Is Aluminum Tubing Made Of?

-Most aluminum tubing is made from 6063 or 6061 aluminum alloys, which are prized for their exceptional strength-to-weight ratio, excellent corrosion resistance, and workability.
+Most of our aluminum tubing is made from 6063 or 6061 aluminum alloys, which are prized for their exceptional strength-to-weight ratio, excellent corrosion resistance, and workability.
 These alloys are ideal for applications that require precision cutting, mitering, and in-house fabrication.
+6063's biggest advantage over 6061 is it anodizes better, so for more cosmetic applications we stock 6063.
+6061 does machine better, so for parts whose only application is in CNC machining, automatic screw machining, and turning, Testrite stocks 6061.
+6061 Parts can still be anodized, the finish just isn't quite as good as 6063.

-At Testrite Aluminum, we supply extruded and drawn tubing designed for professional use.
-For example, our 1" Square Aluminum Tube with Single Slot is made from 6063-T5 alloy and provides an ideal balance of strength and machinability.
+At Testrite Aluminum, we offer both extruded and drawn tubing designed for professional use.
+For example, our 1" Square Aluminum Tube with Single Slot is made from 6063-T5 alloy and provides an ideal balance of strength and machinability as an extruded shape.
 It's commonly used by display fabricators and manufacturers who build internal structures, product stands, or modular frames.

-For structural or telescoping builds, aluminum tubing is often heat-treated and tempered.
-An example is our 1-1/2" OD Drawn Round Tubing, which uses 6063-T832, a heat-treated alloy known for dimensional consistency and increased durability.
+For telescoping builds and extendable poles, drawn aluminum tubing is ideal as it is tight tolerance in both wall thickness and OD, ensuring great ovality.
+An example is our 1-1/2" OD Drawn Round Tubing, which is 6063-T832, known for dimensional consistency.

-In our round aluminum tubing collection, you’ll find a variety of options suited for telescopic, telescoping, or static structural designs.
-These extrusions are commonly used in trade show exhibits, signage structures, and telescoping poles.
+In our round aluminum tubing collection, you’ll find a variety of options suited for telescopic, telescoping, or static display structures.
+These extrusions are commonly used in trade show exhibits, portable signage structures, and telescoping poles.

 For applications requiring more surface area or slot compatibility, the square telescopic tubing options offer enhanced modularity, while rectangular tubing profiles support low-profile framing solutions.